-Strand: The strand of the feature, where a `+' means that the feature is forward oriented and `-' backwards.
+Strand: The strand of the feature, where a `+' means that the feature is forward-oriented and `-' backward.

 Phase: The correct frame to translate this feature, the values can be `0', `1' or `2'.
 A gene `set' of features can have variant phase values, due to a frameshift in an intron.